Healthy Homes Assessment Mahora

 Mahora Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Mahora and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement in all Mahora and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that prove conformance with each Healthy Homes Standards that apply or will be in force to an apartment rental.
+• Landlords and property managers must keep records that prove the compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of their rental properties.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 From July 1st 2023